Asclepias subverticillata (A. Gray) Vail

 Origin - Native to the southwestern U.S.; introduced in Missouri.

 Other info. - This southwestern species is rare in Missouri, thus far found only in one location along a railroad in St. Louis.
 It seems likely that the seeds were deposited there from a train inbound from western regions of the country.
-It is fairly common in its native range, in the Four Corners region of the southwestern U.S. It is similar to the far more common A. verticillata in appearance, but with the leaf nodes often containing small axillary branchlets.
+It is fairly common in its native range, around the Four Corners region of the southwestern U.S. It is similar to the far more common A. verticillata in appearance, but with the leaf nodes often containing small axillary branchlets.

 Photographs taken in Zion National Park, Washington County, UT, 9-2-2013, and near Lava Lake, Blaine County, ID, 7-19-2014 (SRTurner).